What is an Expungement in California?

-- On questions by Government Employers or Government Licensing Applications if you are asked if you have ever been convicted of a crime, you must disclose the expunged case, but can tell them it has been dismissed and set aside.
+- On questions from Government Licensing Applications if you are asked if you have ever been convicted of a crime, you should disclose the expunged case, but can tell them it has been dismissed and set aside.

 Does this erase all records and destroy the Court file?

 - No. An expungement changes and updates the disposition of the case to reflect a dismissal under 1203.4 of the Penal Code.
 This means the Court file, the California Department of Justice, and the FBI update their files to show a new plea of not guilty has been entered and the case has been ordered dismissed and set aside by the Court.
 It does not remove all records of the case, nor does it make the conviction 'invisible'.

 How long does an Expungement take?